mleoking/PhET/simulations-java/common/phetcommon/simsharing-readme.txt

 Details and design notes:

 Messages have the form:
-message := time object action parameterList parameterList := parameter + parameter := parameterKey = parameterValue
+message := time TAB messageType TAB object TAB action TAB parameterList parameterList := (parameter TAB)* parameter := parameterKey = parameterValue

 system, object, action, parameterKey are marked with interfaces to encourage reusing defined constants (typically in enums that implement the marker interface).